Variational phase-field modeling of fracture and fatigue in shape memory alloys: a one-dimensional study: Case study: uniaxial fatigue of Ni-Ti multi-wire samples

 Clearly, the comparison between experimental and numerical fatigue lives may be affected by experimental uncertainties.
 First, strain boundary conditions for each test are derived from machine data due to the infeasibility of local measurement methods.
 This might lead to a mismatch between the simulated response and the actual material behavior in the wire gage length.
 Moreover, the material response varies from test to test due to the intrinsic variability in the material and the differences arising from thermomechanical processing.
 These factors can lead to deviations from the average properties assumed in the numerical model, contributing to potential mismatches in fatigue life predictions.
-Taking these aspects into account, the present model provides promising fatigue life predictions, warranting further investigation.
+Taking these aspects into account, a more extensive experimental campaign would be required to better evaluate the predictive capability of the model, including intermediate loading conditions and minimizing variability in both material properties and testing conditions.
+Furthermore, based on the current results, the constitutive equations governing stress softening with damage warrant further investigation, potentially exploring formulations specifically tailored for SMAs.